CAC Certified Coins

 50626921

-Choice $895 New March 3!
-Nice Originality.
+Choice $895 Nice Originality.
 Very smooth frosty grey surfaces.
 Much retained luster remains under the fully original slightly crusty surfaces.
 The usual weakness in the central obverse and reverse but little actual wear.
 Good detail and little wear on liberty's head and breast and the eagles wing feathers.
 An excellent candidate for a high grade circulated date set.

 Walking Liberty 50C 1921D Walking Liberty 1921-D